Cantera/cantera/doc/sphinx/compiling.rst

 * SCons:

   * http://www.scons.org/download.php
-  * Known to work with SCons 2.3.0; Expected to work with versions >= 1.0.0
+  * Linux & OS X: Known to work with SCons 2.3.0; Expected to work with versions >= 1.0.0
-  * Version 2.3.2 or newer is required to use Visual Studio 2013.
+  * Version 2.3.6 or newer is required to use Visual Studio 2015.

 * Python: